foneandrew/ruby-spec-runner/README.md

 ## Known Issues

-I don't have access to a windows machine so I can only hope that it works there.
+- I don't have access to a windows machine so I can only hope that it works there.
+- Minitest support can be a bit janky as the default output isn't ideal for parsing

 ## Release Notes